Last reviewed on 6th September 2023 by Martin Alexander (Mortgage Advisor)

 Will my bank give me a mortgage after using payday loans?

-Even advisors who claim that they’ve got access to great products and the whole market can often become puzzled when payday loans are mentioned.
-As our specialist advisors deal with mortgages after payday loans quite frequently, there’s a wealth of knowledge that can help you in your application.
-The last thing you want to do is take a chance with a mortgage application.
-This can only cause you further setbacks if declined (and a waste of time and money!).
+The last thing you’ll want to do is to take a chance with your mortgage application.
+This will only cause you further setbacks if you’re declined (and a waste of time and money!).

 My payday loan was over 5 years ago, will it matter?

-The timeline of your payday loans makes all the difference.
-If your last payday loan was over six years ago, then applying for a mortgage should be pretty straight forward.
+The timeline of when you last used payday loans makes all the difference.
+If your last payday loan was over six years ago, applying for a mortgage should be pretty straightforward.
 This is especially true if everything else is intact, such as your credit file.
-If your payday loans are recent, then getting a mortgage can prove difficult, but not impossible.
+If you’ve recently used payday loans, then getting a mortgage can prove difficult, but not impossible.

 It’s important to note that some lenders may still decline you for having ever used payday loans.
-Even if payday loan use was over ten years ago, some lenders will see that as a red flag.
-That being said, there are enough lenders in the market that tend to be flexible if payday loans were used over six years ago.
+Even if you took a payday loan ten years ago, some lenders will see that as a red flag.
+That being said, there are enough lenders in the market that’ll tend to overlook the use of payday loans if they were over six years ago.